benjamin-lykins/github-runner-containerfile/README.md

 If all goes well you should see in your GitHub Actions Runners the following:
 ![image](https://github.com/benjamin-lykins/github-runner-containerfile/assets/91494226/35a776fe-8162-4582-920a-d0733d9acc3f)

-The name is from the containerid:
+The generated name is from the containerid:

 ```bash
 CONTAINER ID  IMAGE                            COMMAND     CREATED        STATUS        PORTS       NAMES